dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-4_loop.md

 4
 ~~~

-Given this, what is the output of:
+The code below does not work.
+Correct it, and store it in my_files/script.sh

 ~~~
 for left in 2 3
 do
-    for right in $left
+    for right in left
     do
-        expr $left + $right
+        expr left + right
     done
 done
 ~~~